minhquanvu0604/arm-module-ur5e/wiki/arm_module_controller_readme.md

 get_current_pose() returns pose in base_link frame, while ing UR teach pendant Move tab, frame Base shows XYZRPY in base frame

+In CHANGELOG.rst:
+"Note that 'base' is essentially 'base_link' but rotated by 180 degrees over the Z-axis.
+This is necessary as the visual and collision geometries appear to also have their origins rotated 180 degrees wrt the real robot."

 ## MVPS Integration
 This project integrates with MVPS - private repo, which is an active perception pipeline for reconstruction.
 [Document here](wiki/mvps_integration.md).